 What software do you recommend?
 I’ve heard Artcam is great for complex carving but not particularly suited to joinery and casework.
 I’ve heard MasterCam is good for joinery but not so much for carving.
 I’ve heard Rhino3d is good - esp for the complex carving including the 4th rotating axis work, but does not do the CAM part, and I’ve not heard of how easy Rhino is for standard woodwork joinery.
 I’ve used Cabinet vision for 32mm cabinetry, but their “woodwizard” does not seem easy or particulary well-suited to the complex curves of the French furniture, and to get to the CNC you have to go thru some expensive software from Planit.
 Solidworks?
 Perhaps we need two software packages - one for overall product/joinery and the other for detailed carving?

-Cost - a few thousand dollars ok, Pro/e 10s of thousands is overkill
+>Cost - a few thousand dollars or less is target, Pro/e 10s of thousands is overkill